xtanaa001/Xiaoqi-Homepage/content/_index.md

 I study the interplay between incentives, algorithms, and learning, with a focus on applications in networked systems.

-More specifically, my research focuses both on developing analytical techniques in `mechanism design`, `online algorithms`, and `machine learning`, and applying these techniques to improve the performance of resource allocation and scheduling in networked systems such as `cloud computing`, `computer networking`, and `energy systems`.
+More specifically, my research focuses both on developing analytical techniques in `mechanism design`, `online algorithms`, and `machine learning`, and applying these techniques to improve the performance of resource allocation and scheduling in networks of interacting and strategic agents.
+Applications  of my current research include `cloud computing`, `computer networking`, and `energy systems`.

 ---
 ## Recent Publications